 A few final features round out the experience in Cathay Pacific’s The Wing, Business Class Lounge.
 For one thing, boarding calls aren’t usually made here.
 Instead, the space is quiet… well, as quiet as can be when exposed to sounds from the boarding gates below.
 Which, to be honest, is still quite acoustically pleasant!

-If you’re in need of printing, venture to the working corner and you’ll be all set.
+If you need to print, venture to the working corner, and you’ll be all set.
 As for Wi-Fi, this is one area where Cathay Pacific can improve.
 When tested during this visit, the lounge’s dedicated network recorded download speeds as slow as 2.79Mbps and uploads as glacial as 1.55Mbps.
 That’s not quite back in the realm of the dial-up days, but it’s awkwardly close for a space serving business travellers.

 Accessing The Wing, Business Class Lounge in Hong Kong

-Whether it’s The Deck, The Wing or The Pier, here’s a list of who qualifies for Cathay Pacific’s Business Class lounges here in Hong Kong.
-This list excludes those travellers who can access the airline’s higher-tier First Class lounges.
+Whether it’s The Deck, The Wing, or The Pier, here’s a list of who qualifies for Cathay Pacific’s Business Class lounges in Hong Kong.
+This list excludes travellers who can access the airline’s higher-tier First Class lounges.

 The verdict

 However, with convenience comes popularity.
 It’s rare that I’ll visit the lounge and it won’t be busy.
 Almost certainly, it’ll be bustling.
-And at times, even a little bit tricky to find a preferred seat.
+At times, finding a preferred seat is even a bit tricky.
 We’re not talking ‘standing room only’ vibes – I’ve always found somewhere to sit.
 But if you’re after one of the prized seating pods with power and a workspace, you’ll have to keep a sharp eye out.
 They’re popular!

-Given the Wi-Fi speed, I’d probably venture to The Deck to get work done, even though The Wing has the purposeful business area.
-As for relaxing, The Pier has a little bit more of a ‘secluded lounge’ vibe that I tend to prefer.
-It makes the space feel a little bit less ‘open airport’ and more of a destination in its own right, while still retaining that connection to its surroundings.
+Given the Wi-Fi speed, I’d probably venture to The Deck to get work done, even though The Wing has a purposeful business area.
+As for relaxing, The Pier has a slightly more ‘secluded lounge’ vibe that I tend to prefer.
+It makes the space feel a bit less ‘open airport’ and more of a destination in its own right while still retaining that connection to its surroundings.

 Also reviewed: Cathay Pacific’s The Deck lounge, Hong Kong